6 Best Rabbit Beddings that are safe & cozy (Review & Guide)

 Viking Farmer Alfalfa Hay for Rabbits

-Alfalfa hay is a healthy, fragrant bedding option that doubles as a great dietary supplement for your young rabbit.
-Viking Farmer Alfalfa Hay for Rabbits promises high-quality nutrition and a soft sleep surface.
+For a young rabbit under 6 months old, you can provide alfalfa hay in a thick layer in their litter box and dig box.
+Alfalfa hay is a healthy, fragrant bedding option that doubles as a great dietary supplement for a young rabbit.
+Viking Farmer Alfalfa Hay for Rabbits promises quality nutrition and a soft chill surface.

-My favorite part about Viking Farmer’s Alfalfa Hay is that they thoroughly inspect and certify that every batch of hay meets the standards set by the Bureau of Land Management, US Forest Service, and the North American Invasive Species Management Association.
+The Viking Farmer’s Alfalfa Hay say that they thoroughly inspect and certify that every batch of hay meets the standards set by the Bureau of Land Management, US Forest Service, and the North American Invasive Species Management Association.

 Pros: